ngozzi/epydemix/README.md

 ## Epydemix Data

-**Epydemix** also provides access to a wealth of real-world population and contact matrix data through the [**epydemix_data**](https://github.com/ngozzi/epydemix-data/tree/main) module.
+**epydemix** also provides access to a wealth of real-world population and contact matrix data through the [**epydemix_data**](https://github.com/ngozzi/epydemix-data/) module.
 This dataset allows you to load predefined population structures, including age distribution and contact matrices for over 400 locations globally.
 You can use this data to create realistic simulations of disease spread in different geographies.

 ### Example of Loading Population Data